KingPuffin/robotMaze/README.md

 #Moving the robot through the maze
-Library for reading from the sensors in the issued robot through the MSP430. main.c included
+Library for reading from the sensors in the issued robot through the MSP430.
+The updated library for the robot movement will be included in this repo and the old robot movement library will remain unchanged. main.c included

 ## General Notes